caofontaine/Notes/CSS/CSS (W3Schools).md

   - Matches portion of an element selected by user.
   - color, background, cursor, and outline properties can be applied to it.
   - ``` ::selection ```
+## CSS Opacity
+The "opacity" property specifies the opacity/transparency of an element.
+  ### Transparent Image
+  - The "opacity" property can take a value from 0.0-1.0.
+The lower the value, the more transparent.
+  ### Transparent Hover Effect
+  - By using the :hover selector, you can change the opacity of an element by mousing over.
+  ### Transparent Box
+  - When setting the opacity of an element, if there are other elements nested inside it, it will inherit the same opacity.
+  ### Transparency Using RGBA
+  - If you don’t want child elements inheriting opacity, you can use the rgba color value (red, green, blue, alpha).
+The alpha parameter will be your opacity.
+  - ``` rgba(76, 175, 80, 0.3) ```
+  ### Text In A Transparent Box
+  - When setting the opacity of an element, if there are other elements nested inside it, it will inherit the same opacity.
+## CSS Navigation Bar
+  ### Navigation Bar = List of Links
+  - Needs standard HTML as a base.
+  - A list of links, so &lt;ul&gt; and &lt;li&gt; elements.
+  ### Vertical Navigation Bar
+  - Can style &lt;a&gt; elements in the list to build a vertical navigation bar.
+  ### Horizontal Navigation Bar
+  - Can be done either using inline or floating list items.
+  - Inline List Items:
+    * Set &lt;li&gt; element’s "display" to be inline since they are by default block elements.
+  - Floating List Items:
+    * Set the "float" property so list items can slide next to each other.